XLTechie/devHelper/readme.md

 Note: the mark count will survive the reloading of plugins (NVDA+Control+F3), but will start back at one if you restart NVDA.

-## Configuration:
+### Configuration:

-In the Settings section of NVDA Preferences, you will find a "Debug Helper" category.
+In the Settings section of NVDA Preferences, you will find a "Dev Helper" category.
 In the settings dialog you can change the number of blank lines inserted before and after each mark line.
 The default is one line before, and zero after, although you can use zero through 10 lines for either.
 Under the Tools category of NVDA's Input Gestures panel, you can change NVDA+Shift+F1 to a key sequence of your choice.

 ## Compatibility:

 This add-on is compatible with NVDA versions 2017.3 (used with Windows XP), and all newer versions.
-Last tested with 2019.3.

-## Changelog

-Important changes only; see the git history for small stuff.

-Latest version: 1.0.3.
-(2019-08-29)

-* Version 1.0.1 (2019-08-26)
-    - Minor bugfix version to probably solve an install problem on certain versions of Windows.
-* Version 1.0 (2019-08-22)
-    - Initial release.
-Including following features:
-        + Ability to generate numbered mark lines in the log (at info level).
-        + Ability to add 0-10 blank lines before and after each mark line.
-        + Configuration via NVDA settings dialog system.
+It may or may not work with versions below 2017.3.